Alsa2/g1/README.md

 ## Proposed Solution

 Design statement:
-I will to design and make a ———— for a client who is ———.
-The ——– will about ———— and is constructed using the software ———.
+I will to design and make a numerical ledger for a client who is Ms. Sato.
+The numerical ledger will about Bitcoin and is constructed using the software Python.
 It will take  ———- to make and will be evaluated according to the criteria ———.

 Justify the tools/structure of your solution